Ehrii/Ehrii/README.md

 # 💫 About Me:
 Hi!
-I'm John Eriel Labadan 👋,  <br><br>An aspiring Web Developer 🌐 and Database Administrator 💾.  <br>I'm passionate about building full-stack websites and managing databases,<br>constantly learning and improving my skills in these areas. 🚀<br>
+I'm John Eriel Labadan 👋,  <br><br>An aspiring Web Developer 🌐 and Database Administrator 💾.  <br>I'm passionate about building full-stack websites and managing databases. <br>constantly learning and improving my skills in these areas. 🚀<br>
 <br>Currently, I'm learning **Laravel** and **React**. 📚
 <br>I've previously learned the basics of **Flutter**. 📱
 <br>Let's connect and create something amazing! 💡